JIllWesterfelhaus/SheffieldBelmont/README.md

 The purpose of this project is to engage Ms. Belmont with her audience and to showcase photos of Ms. Belmont.

 ## Responsibilities
-Responsible for all aspects of design and development:  design, coding, photography, background image.
+Jill Westerfelhaus is responsible for all aspects of design and development:  design, coding, photography, and background image.

 ## Build Status
 This project is complete.